diku-dk/futhark/README.md

 the `data/` directory) and the options which passes and final action to perform.
 If no options are given, the default action is to pretty-print (`-p`) the program after type-checking.
 It is also possible to instruct `futhark` to interpret the program, by using the `-i` option.
 If the `--compile-sequential` flag is given, the program will be compiled to C and printed on standard output.
-Note, however, that for the C code generator to work, you must manually run the first-order transform (with `-f`) and the tuple-array transform (`-t`).
+Note, however, that for the C code generator to work, you must manually run the first-order transform (with `-f`), although this pass is automatically run when using the "standard" pipeline (`-s`).
 In total, the command for compiling a program is:

-    futhark -f -t --compile-sequential<program.l0 > program.c
+    futhark -s --compile-sequential program.l0 > program.c

-The order of passes (`-f` then `-t`) is significant.
-Run `futhark` with no arguments to see a list of possible passes.
+Run `futhark` with no arguments to see a list of possible passes and other options.

 When executing a program, Futhark will start by reading (from standard input) the arguments to the main() function.
 Each argument must be